-If you previously registered a Majors Deck or even just asked for information, check your email in the next few days to get a discount code.You can see the cards here, deal a reading, or purchase some images on products.
+Just asked for information ? check your email in the next few days to get a discount code.You can see the cards here, deal a reading, or purchase some images on products.

 Watch here for the related book, you will be notified if you registered.